Learn About Dental for Seniors on Medicare

 What Other Resources Are Available?

-If you need dental services, and you can't afford to pay, there are resources available.
-Here's what my research found:
+If you need dental services, and you can't afford to pay, there are resources available:

 Medicaid: In some states, Medicaid covers limited dental services.
 You may qualify for Medicaid if you have income below the poverty level and limited assets.
 Check with your local Medicaid office.